The Importance of BBB Accreditation In Residential Heating and Cooling

 One of the major benefits of the way the Better Business Bureau vets reviews is by verifying the reviewer.
 This process provides companies with a safeguard from potential competitors or consumers with disingenuous motives.
 Sometimes a couple of illegitimate bad reviews can often cause a heating and cooling companies overall rating to plummet.
 It is important to ensure that the majority of your reviews come from quality reviewers as most consumers now depend on these ratings when making the decision on who to call.

 Lead Gen vs Accredidation

-Many of the newer online directories may appear to offer similar information and ratings on service companies, but it is important to notice how and why these business are structured the way they are.
-Unlike the Better Business Bureau, who is a non profit organization that seeks their operating revenue through membership dues, online directories generate most of their revenue through selling ad space and potential job leads.
+Many of the newer online directories may appear to offer similar information and ratings on service companies, but it is important to notice how and why these businesses are structured the way they are.
+Unlike the Better Business Bureau, which is a nonprofit organization that seeks its operating revenue through membership dues, online directories generate most of their revenue through selling ad space and potential job leads.
 This business model can often put an emphasis on generating web traffic at all costs in return for sacrificing the quality of the traffic itself.
-Over time, reviews are not being vetted properly which can directly impact the decision making of the consumer.
+Over time, reviews are not being vetted properly which can directly impact the decision-making of the consumer.